 The best part about our stay here was that Luz stored our bags for free while we went off to visit Uros Titinos.
 We had no clue if we’d be back that night or not, and Luz kindly understood telling us not to worry either way.

-Best to catch Luz on Whatsapp +51 988336633 or of course just pop down and knock in: #135, Avenida Circunvalacion Sur (from the bus terminal it is a 40 minute walk or a 4sol taxi).
+Best to catch Luz on WhatsApp at +51 988336633 or of course just pop down and knock in: #135, Avenida Circunvalacion Sur (from the bus terminal it is a 40-minute walk or a 4sol taxi).

 ‘Bus it’ to Llachon:

 With the hassle of backpacks off our minds, at 11 a.m., we headed towards the corner of Jr. Ferrocamil and Lampa, next to the entrance of the basketball court to catch the first of two collectivos to Llachon.

 Note: In the early mornings, there are some collectivos that drive direct to Llachon but we couldn’t get a straight answer regarding what time.
 If you do catch it, we do know that it costs 7sol (€2).

 Either way, the easy ride from Puno to Llachon starts with the first collectivo to Capachica, a busy little rainbow village full of life and colour, thanks to the fresh vibrant produce and the local attire.